-How Does Heartburn Start?
+How Does The Problem Start?

 Possible Causes of Too Much Acid

-It is believed that excess spicy foods as well as citric fruits, tomatoes, garlic, onions, hot spices, sugar, rich foods, pizza, and fried foods can all contribute to the excess production of stomach acid.
+It is believed that excess spicy or processed foods as well as citric fruits, tomatoes, garlic, onions, hot spices, sugar, rich foods, pizza, and fried foods can all contribute to the excess production of stomach acid.

-Another Cause of Heartburn
+Another Possible Cause

 Conventional Causes of Too Little Acid